Ceiling Fan Replacement

 - The junction box that the ceiling fan is not rated for ceiling fans

-Regardless of what the cause may be, RHT Services will investigate and repair the problem for you.
+Regardless of what the cause may be, Robinson Handy and Technology Services will investigate and repair the problem for you.

 I want brighter bulbs in my fan, but it says that only low wattage blubs can be used.
 Why is this?

 In 2005, Congress passed the Energy Policy Act of 2005.
-You may remember this law taking effect as it also changed when Daylight Savings Time starts and ends.
+You may remember this law taking effect as it also changed Daylight Savings Time to start on the second Sunday in march and end on the first Sunday in November of each year.

 Part of this legislation limits the amount of power that a ceiling fan and other multi-bulb fixtures can consume.
 As a result of this legislation, some manufacturers updated their products to have a wattage limiter switch.